Grammar

 • Reading, writing, and drawing.

-Joining Clauses In a Compound Predicate:
+4. Joining Clauses in a Compound Predicate

 They can join clauses that share the same subject, creating a compound predicate.